adamchainz/techblog/_drafts/a-job-schedule-in-python.markdown

 {% endhighlight %}

-The jobs themselves are mostly in python as scripts that can be run from the command line, in which case I simply import the library and run its `main` on schedule, e.g.:
+The jobs themselves are mostly python scripts that can be run from the command line, in which case to run them as jobs I simply import the file and run its `main` on schedule, e.g.:

 ```python